teuncm/boggle-solver/README.md

 Note that it is disallowed to use the same die twice in one sequence.
 After the first character, we can thus explore at most 7 options every step.
 Logically, the overall state space will grow exponentially for bigger grids and larger sequence lengths.
 We therefore have to implement some way of pruning in order to run the program efficiently.

 Luckily, our word list contains many inflections.
 We can thus heavily prune our search by saving all possible word truncations (up to the full words themselves), stopping our search as soon as we don't match any of these truncations.
 Example: *aalfuik* and *aaltje* truncate the same up to *aal*.
 Similarly, *lopend* and *lopende* truncate the same up to *lopend*.
+For completeness, the word *aaltje* itself will truncate to *{a, aa, aal, aalt, aaltj, aaltje}*.
 As many inflections and similar words contain similar subsets of letters, the memory overhead of this approach will likely not be large.

 ### Pseudocode
 ```python